Finding patterns of meaning: Reassessing Construal Clustering via Bipolar Class Analysis: Simulation Analysis

 We compare methods using four performance measures.
 The first is \emph{Construal Partition Accuracy} (CPA), which measures the rate at which a method correctly estimates the number of construals in the data.
 The second measure is \emph{Mean Absolute Deviation} (MAD), which quantifies the average absolute deviation between the estimated and true number of construals, providing a different perspective on estimation performance.

 The third measure is the \emph{Scaled Normalized Mutual Information} (SNMI).
-This is a scaled variant of Normalized Mutual Information (NMI), which evaluates classification accuracy on a scale from $0$ to $1$, with higher values indicating a greater accuracy in assigning respondents to their true construals.
-Although the NMI is frequently used in construal analyses (\cite{boutyline_2017, sotoudeh_dimaggio_2023}), it is positively biased towards methods estimating larger numbers of classes (\cite{amelio_2015}; \cite[p.~388]{boutyline_2017}; \cite{mahmoudi_2024}).
-To address this issue, we follow the recommendations of (\cite{amelio_2015}) and adopt SNMI, which adjusts NMI values downward when the estimated number of groups deviates from the correct number.\footnote{Appendix~\ref{app:extra_results} also reports (unscaled) NMI figures.}
+This is a scaled variant of Normalized Mutual Information (NMI), which evaluates classification accuracy on a scale from $0$ to $1$, with higher values indicating a greater accuracy in assigning respondents to their true construals.\footnote{We also computed the Rand index, the Fowlkes--Mallows index, the adjusted versions of both indexes, and the Normalized Partition Accuracy (see \cite{gagolewski2025normalised} for a review of clustering performance metrics).
+Results are comparable to those obtained using SNMI and are available upon request.}

+Although NMI is frequently used to evaluate construal clusters (\cite{boutyline_2017, sotoudeh_dimaggio_2023}), recent literature on clustering evaluation has found certain limitations in it.
+Vinh et al. (\citeyear{vinh2009information, vinh2010information}) proposed the \textit{Adjusted Mutual Information} (AMI) to overcome some of those limitations.
+Both NMI and AMI, however have been shown to be positively biased towards methods estimating larger number of construals (\cite{romano2014standardized}; \cite{amelio_2015}; \cite[p.~388]{boutyline_2017}; \cite{mahmoudi_2024}).
+Romano et al. (\citeyear{romano2014standardized}) presented an standardization of NMI, called \textit{Standard MI} (SMI).
+SMI does not present the aforementioned bias but its computation is complex.
+For this reason, we implemented SNMI introduced by Amelio and Pizzuti (\citeyear{amelio_2015}).
+SNMI scales NMI by a factor inversely proportional to the difference between the true and estimated number of construals.
+The scaling factor is more efficient and addresses NMI's bias.
+For comparability with previous CCM evaluation studies, Appendix~\ref{app:extra_results} also reports (unscaled) NMI figures.